Two Supplements That Sound Alike but Work Very Differently

 Methylfolate is generally well tolerated.
 Side effects, when they occur, tend to include irritability, insomnia, or anxiety — especially in people who are over-methylating.
 These symptoms typically resolve with dose reduction.
 Methylfolate does not carry significant drug interaction risks at standard supplemental doses (400–1000 mcg).

-Methylene blue has a broader safety factor.
+Methylene blue has a narrower safety window.
 It is a monoamine oxidase inhibitor, which means it should not be combined with SSRIs, SNRIs, tramadol, or other serotonergic medications due to the risk of serotonin syndrome.
 People with glucose-6-phosphate dehydrogenase (G6PD) deficiency should avoid methylene blue entirely.
 At supplemental doses (5–15 mg/day), it is well tolerated in healthy adults, with blue-green urine as the most noticeable (and harmless) effect.
 Our interaction guide provides a complete list of substances to avoid.

 Dosage Comparison

-The dosing scales for these two supplements are vastly different, reflecting their different roles:
+The dosing scales for these two supplements are vastly different, reflecting their different roles.

 Methylene blue is supplemented at 5 to 15 mg per day for most adults, based on the 0.5–2 mg/kg/day range established in research.
 Pre-dosed capsules like the NooBlue Ultimate Methylene Blue Capsules (5 mg each) make accurate dosing straightforward.
 Our dosage guide provides weight-based recommendations.